FREQUENTLY ASKED QUESTIONS (FAQs)

 What is adult day care?

-Uplift 100 adult day care program provides a safe place for adults to socialize and build meaningful relationships.
+An adult day care program provides a safe place for adults to socialize and build meaningful relationships.
 Our coordinated program offers our members therapeutic, mind stimulating, fun and engaging activities.

-How much does Uplift 100 adult day care cost?
+How much does Uplift 100 Adult Day Care cost?

 Do you accept Medicare/Medicaid?

-Medicare does not cover adult day programs and we do not accept Medicaid at this time.
+We do not accept Medicaid at this time.

 Does insurance cover the cost of day services?

 Some long-term care insurance policies may cover the cost of an adult day care.
+You can call your insurance provider to see if this service is offered to you.

 How often does my family member have to attend?